 of love and compassion.

-the needs of others (Tachibana, 1992, p.
-200).
+and serving the needs of others (Tachibana, 1992).
 Tachibana contends that the practical application of liberality is the

-underlying value that makes benevolence a virtue (p.
-200).
+underlying value that makes benevolence a virtue (1992).
 Therefore, a feeling of benevolence must be in the heart of the individual

 before liberality is set into motion.
 Accordingly, benevolence is the cause of a kind action, and takes the form of liberality